postmanlabs/pmquickstarts/site/pmguides/src/paystack/paystack.md

 Duration: 1

-You're now ready to make your first API call to [Initialize Transaction endpoint](https://paystack.com/docs/api/transaction#initialize).
+You're now ready to make your first API call to the [Initialize Transaction endpoint](https://paystack.com/docs/api/transaction#initialize).
 This endpoint creates a transaction on Paystack and only requires a valid `email` and the `amount` to charge.
-It returns a url where you redirect the customer to pay and complete the transaction.
+It returns a URL where you redirect the customer to pay and complete the transaction.

-> aside positive
-> Amounts on the API are in the lowest currency unit that is: Kobo for Naira, Pesewas for Cedi and Cents for Rand, Shillings and Dollars.
-For example, if you want to charge 100 Rand, you’ll set the amount to 10000 Cents (100*100).
+> **Note**: Amounts are in the lowest currency unit.
+For example, kobo for naira, pesewas for cedi, and cents for rand, shillings, and dollars.
+For example, if you want to charge 100 rand, you’ll set the amount to 10000 cents (100*100).

 ![Initialize Transaction](assets/postman_initialize_transaction.png)

-In this example we're only passing the `email` and `amount`, so deselect the other parameters in the body tab.
+In this example we're only passing the `email` and `amount`, so deselect the other parameters in the **Body** tab.
 You can set your own custom transaction using the `reference` parameter.

-Once setup go ahead and hit the **Send** button to make the request.
+Once set up, go ahead and hit the **Send** button to make the request.

 <!-- ------------------------ -->

-## Completing the Transaction
+## Completing the transaction

 Duration: 2